adamdevmedia/stl2gif/README.md

 just run, select .stl file and boom

+WARNING: THIS AUTO INSTALLS A FEW LIBRARIES SO IF YOU HAVE IMPORTANT DIFFERENT VERSIONS OF THESE LIBRARIES FOR OTHER PYTHON SCRIPTS CHECK THE .PY

 ![demo](example%20output.gif)

 I was gonna make it so it takes any 3d model file but I ran out of claude, maybe I'll update it if anyone wants that